York City Municipal Water Finance Authority (“NYW”)

 NYW must receive an opinion from a nationally recognized law firm that the agreement relating to the derivative is a legal, valid and binding obligation of NYW and entering into the transaction complies with applicable law.
 In addition, NYW must receive an opinion acceptable to NYW as to the counterparty from a counsel acceptable to NYW.

-Derivatives shall not be used for purposes outside of prudent risks that are appropriate for NYW to take.
+Derivatives shall not be used for purposes outside of those enumerated above and shall only entail prudent risks that are appropriate for NYW to take.

 Methods of Soliciting and Procuring Derivatives

 In general, NYW should procure derivatives by competitive bidding.
-NYW shall determine which parties and the number of parties it will allow to participate in a competitive transaction.
+NYW shall determine, in consultation with its Swap Advisor, which parties and the number of parties it will allow to participate in a competitive transaction.
 NYW may allow one or more bidders in addition to the winning bidder to participate in the transaction if NYW deems such participation to be in its best interests.